Community Transport and Dial-A-Ride

 This versatile service is designed to support your independence and enable Mole Valley residents who are disabled and cannot use public transport, or aged above 60 and require Day Centre transport, to travel within the district and neighbouring areas.

-Each Dial-A-Ride vehicle has lifts for wheelchair users and others who have mobility problems.
+Each vehicle has lifts for wheelchair users and others who have mobility problems.
 The drivers will be there to assist you, whatever your disability.

 The service runs daily, including weekends, between 9am and 4.45pm and operates on a first come, first served basis.